eCommerce Platform Comparison: What’s The Right Solution For Me?

 For enterprise businesses, this means lower opportunity costs; especially if you’d rather spend money on marketing and product development and not on testing servers.

 Shopify Plus also offers superior account management, amazing technical support, and tons of agile marketing tools.
 In addition, the interface is very easy to navigate for front-end users.
-Although the platform is flexible on the front end, there are back-end limitations that limit customizability.
+Although the eCommerce platform is flexible on the front end, there are back-end limitations that limit customizability.

 Magento is an open-source platform offering maximum flexibility, as well as third-party integration.
 It comes with an abundance of features other platforms are missing, including multiple locations, sites, languages, and currencies.

-Magento also happens to be very scalable, and is well-suited to growing your small or enterprise business into a thriving online store.
+Magento Commerce also happens to be very scalable, and is well-suited to growing your small or enterprise business into a thriving online store.

 - Works with multiple languages and currencies